 Second-generation antipsychotics are serotonin-dopamine antagonists and are also known as atypical antipsychotics.
 The Food and Drug Administration (FDA) has approved 12 atypical antipsychotics as of the year 2016.
 They are risperidone, olanzapine, quetiapine, ziprasidone, aripiprazole, paliperidone, asenapine, lurasidone, iloperidone, cariprazine, brexpiprazole, and clozapine.

-- Schizophrenia and Schizoaffective disorders: First and second-generation antipsychotics (except clozapine) are indicated for the treatment of an acute episode of psychoses as well as maintenance therapy of schizophrenia and schizoaffective disorders.
+- Schizophrenia and Schizoaffective disorders: First and second-generation antipsychotics (except clozapine) are indicated for the treatment of an acute episode of psychoses and maintenance therapy of schizophrenia and schizoaffective disorders.
 First-generation antipsychotics are better for treating positive symptoms of schizophrenia, e.g., hallucinations, delusions, among others.
 They also decrease the risk of a repeat episode of psychosis.
 Second-generation antipsychotics treat both positive symptoms and negative symptoms of schizophrenia, e.g., withdrawal, ambivalence, among others, and are known to reduce relapse rates.